KrishRVH/word-frequency-counter/README.md

 - Failures during hash table growth
 - A “torture” mode that iterates many failure points in sequence

-On non-glibc platforms, the OOM harness is stubbed out and these tests are skipped.
+On non-glibc platforms, or when `WC_TEST_OOM` is not defined, the OOM harness is stubbed out and these tests are skipped.
 For portable OOM testing, compile `wordcount.c` with custom allocator macros and provide your own interposition.

 ### Fuzzing and Sanitizers